 Using foundation to prime your lips will assist to bring out the natural color of the lipstick.
 Otherwise, the original hue of the lipstick may not seem the same once it has been applied on your lips.

 However, it is not required.
 Use a makeup sponge to apply the same color that you used on the rest of your face.
 While you're doing this, remember to grin; it'll help you fill in all the gaps.

 4. Use a lip liner

-If you're going to wear a bright color, go for a lip liner that's a shade darker than your lipstick; otherwise, go for one that matches your lipstick.
-The lipstick will not bleed if you use a lip liner.
-You may also make your lips look wider or smaller depending on how you apply it.
+If you're going to wear a bright color, go for a lip liner pencil that's a shade darker than your lipstick; otherwise, go for one that matches your lipstick.
+The lipstick will not bleed if you use a lipstick liner.
+You may also make your lips look wider or smaller depending on how to sharpen lip liner.
 Apply it inside the lip line to make them look smaller, and outside the lip line to make them appear larger.

 THE KEY TO PLUMPING LIPS

 Exfoliation should be done on a daily basis